ashiq24/BEENE/README.md

         Parameters:
         number_of_genes: int, Number of gene per sample in the data
-        hidden_layer_dimensions: list, hidden_layer_dimensions[0] is the dimension of 1st hidden layer hidden_layer_dimensions[1] is the dimension of 2nd hidden layer.
+        hidden_layer_dimensions: list, hidden_layer_dimensions[0] is the dimension of 1st hidden layer and hidden_layer_dimensions[1] is the dimension of 2nd hidden layer.

         embedding_dimension: int, Dimension of the BEENE Embedding
         number_of_batches: int, Number of classes of the Batch variable
         number_of_biological_variables: int,  Number of classes of the Biological variable
         reconstruction_weight: float, weight for acutoencoder reconstruction loss
         batch_weight: float,  weight for batch label prediction error
         bio_weight: float, weight of biological label prediction error islarge : bool, Set to true for high dimensional dataset.
 Model uses additional dropout in the input layer for high dimensional data.
         """
  evaluate_batch_iLisi(data, batch_var, bio_var, seed):